 It is hard to know who was stupider in this case: AIPAC or New York City Mayor Bill de Blasio.

-- Where's the all-powerful Israel lobby now?
+- Where's the Israel Lobby's Power Now?

 Working together, they managed to take a routine political event intended to promote support for Israel and turn it into a mini-crisis and a major embarrassment for all concerned.